 - Ok, [classmate] convinced me.
 I’ve changed my mind.

-This Is Fun
+This Discussion Is Fun!

 - curiosity is encouraged